TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

 \subsection{Benchmark Evaluation}

-As part of \bench, we introduce a hierarchical evaluation protocol for assessing model performance which explicitly separates three levels of the hierarchy: (i) signals (individual physical quantities), (ii) tasks (well-defined scientific goals), and (iii) groups (broader physical objectives).
-This provides both, signal-level insights that help diagnose which physics regimes the model captures and higher-level scientific utility assessment.
+We introduce a hierarchical evaluation protocol which explicitly separates three levels of the hierarchy: \textbf{signals} (individual physical quantities), \textbf{tasks} (well-defined scientific goals), and \textbf{groups} (broader physical objectives).
+This provides both, signal-level insights that help diagnose which physics regimes are captured, and higher-level scientific utility assessment.
+To respect the hierarchy, the evaluation aggregates errors according to the following progression: {